 Heroku

 2.)
-Add the EnvKey buildpack at index 1:
+Add the EnvKey buildpack at index 1--be sure to use the v3

 3.)
 Then add the buildpack that will run your application at index 2.